hyperledger/fabric/docs/source/kafka_raft_migration.md

 change configuration update by pulling and inspecting the configuration of each channel.

-Note: the transaction that changes the `ConsensusType` must be the last configuration transaction before restarting the nodes (in the next step).
+Note: For each channel, the transaction that changes the `ConsensusType` must be the last configuration transaction before restarting the nodes (in the next step).
 If some other configuration transaction happens after this step, the nodes will most likely crash on restart, or result in undefined behavior.